Last Updated on August 15, 2022 by Alexander Burgemeester

 - I think you’re just looking into things too much.

 Narcissists frequently gaslight their victims to maintain power and control over them.
-Gaslighting itself can be challenging to detect, as it makes you question your reality.
+Gaslighting can be challenging to detect, making you question your reality.

 Do Narcissistic Mothers Hate Their Daughters?